jimyoshida/self-taught-devops/ch4/Timeline.md

 ### 1970s

+The Data Encryption Standard is a symmetric-key algorithm for the encryption of digital data.
+Although its short key length of 56 bits makes it too insecure for modern applications, it has been highly influential in the advancement of cryptography.
+The origins of DES date to 1972, when a National Bureau of Standards study of US government computer security identified a need for a government-wide standard for encrypting unclassified, sensitive information.
+On 17 March 1975, the proposed DES was published in the Federal Register.
+Public comments were requested, and in the following year two open workshops were held to discuss the proposed standard.

 Diffie–Hellman key exchange is a mathematical method of securely exchanging cryptographic keys over a public channel.
 Published in 1976 by Diffie and Hellman, this is the earliest publicly known work that proposed the idea of a private key and a corresponding public key.